 Youth Coaching.
 2013.
-Federal Ministry of Labour, Social Affairs and Consumers Protection. https://www.bmbf.gv.at/schulen/unterricht/ba/schulabbruch_eslstrateg ie_24401.pdf?4dzgm2
+Federal Ministry of Labour, Social Affairs and Consumers Protection.

-In Austria's National Strategy for Preventing Early School Leaving was expressed the necessity of a national-wide support structure for children and youth.
-The structure is called "Youth Coaching", and is developed by the Federal Ministry of Labour, Social Affairs and Consumer's Protection in cooperation with the Federal Ministry of Art and Culture.
+In Austria's NationalPreventingStrategyEarly Schfoolr Leaving was expressed the necessity of a national-wide support structure for children and youth.
+The structure is called "Youth Coaching", and is developed by the Federal Ministry of Labour, Social Affairs and Consumer's Protection in cooperation with the Fed Culture.
 The measure is already piloted since 2013 as a central component of the